Let Go into the Mystery: The East Shield of Living and Dying

 There is no required reading for this program.

-Tüpippüh (also known as Death Valley) is home of the Timbisha people and is the name of their ancestral and contemporary homeland.
+Our basecamp in Eureka Valley is at the northern edge of Tüpippüh (also known as Death Valley), which is home of the Timbisha people and the name of their ancestral and contemporary homeland.
 Miners came to this area in 1849 and the Timbisha’s land was stolen to create Death Valley National Monument in 1933.
 The Timbisha were allotted a 40 acre reservation in the park and also forced onto other reservations and into towns in the area.
 To learn more about our commitment to regenerative relationships please visit Cultural Relations.

 To learn more about our commitment to regenerative relationships please visit Cultural Relations.